 - Unzip the download zip file to a local directory for example /home/zhaosong/WorkSpace/Tool/android-studio-ide-181.5056338-linux.

-- Please note there is also another sub folder named android-studio in above folder.
+- Please note there is also another subfolder named android-studio in the above folder.
 Now the android studio has been installed successfully.

 2. Start Android Studio On Linux.

-Start android studio on Linux is also not similar with Windows or MacOS, you should run the start script in terminal to start it.
+Start android studio on Linux is also not similar to Windows or macOS, you should run the start script in the terminal to start it.

 - Open a terminal and go to the android studio unzipped folder.

-- CD into the bin folder in android-studio folder.
+- CD into the bin folder in the android-studio folder.

-$ ./studio.shcommand in terminal, then you can see the android studio startup as normal.
-Maybe there are some error message are printed in the terminal but it dose not matter.
+$ ./studio.shcommand in the terminal, then you can see the android studio startup as normal.
+Maybe there will have some error messages are printed in the terminal but it does not matter.

 3. Specify Android SDK And JDK Path In Android Studio.

 When the android studio is started, click File —> New —> New Project to create a new android project.
-If you want to change the default android sdk and jdk to other folders, you can follow below steps.
+If you want to change the default Android SDK and JDK to other folders, you can follow the below steps.

 - Click File —> Other Settings —> Default Project Structure… menu item in the android studio top menu bar.

-- Then you can change the android studio project sdk and jdk folder in the popup dialog window as below.
+- Then you can change the android studio project SDK and JDK folder in the popup dialog window SDK Location & JDK location section.
 If you are a beginner, you do not need to change them at all.

 4. Add Android SDK Command Tool In System PATH.

-Generally you will use android studio to run android sdk command tool, but sometimes you may need to invoke those android sdk command in terminal, so please follow below steps to add android sdk command execute path in Linux PATH system environment variable value then you can invoke them in command line.
+Generally, you will use android studio to run the android SDK command tool, but sometimes you may need to invoke those android SDK commands in the terminal, so please follow the below steps to add android SDK command execute path in Linux PATH system environment variable value then you can invoke them in the command line.

-- Get android SDK path from above picture in step 3.
+- Get the Android SDK path from the above picture in step 3.

-- Run below command to edit the PATH variable value in .bashrc file.
+- Run the below command to edit the PATH variable value in the .bashrc file.